 Every summer Apple unveils its next major update to the watchOS software for Apple Watch, and every autumn that update is released to the general public.
-At the opening keynote of WWDC we heard for the first time confirmed details about watchOS 8 - and with the developer beta available from 7 June, we can get our first look too.
+At the opening keynote of WWDC we heard for the first time confirmed details about watchOS 8.
+Then, at the Apple iPhone Event on 14 September, its release date was revealed.

 In this article we look ahead to watchOS 8 and explain what you can expect from the update.
-We reveal when it's likely to be released to the public; we also outline the new features to hit the Apple Watch this year.
+We reveal when it will be released to the public; we also outline the new features to hit the Apple Watch this year.

 Release date: When will watchOS 8 come out?

 We expected that watchOS 8 would become available in September and that was confirmed during the 14 September Apple Event.
 The launch date will be 20 September.

 Which Apple Watch models will get watchOS 8?

 watchOS 8 will require an iPhone 6s or later running iOS 14 or later.
 Here are the Apple Watch models that will be able to install watchOS 8: